 Life After Salve

-While our program is specifically focused on teaching grades 7-12 in a specific subject area, the core competencies gained are valuable in a variety of professional careers, including:
+While Salve Regina's secondary education program is focused on teaching grades 7-12 in a specific subject area, the core competencies gained are valuable in a variety of professional careers, including:

 - Admissions counselor

 - School counselor